Hyperuniform random measures, transport and rigidity: Factorial moment measures

-hence under such an assumption for all $ B$, the $ \mu_{ \P}^{ m}$ uniquely define a distribution.
-This will in particular allow to define properly the class of DPPs in Section \ref{sec:dpp} through their factorial moment measures.
+hence under such an assumption for all $ B$, the $ \mu_{ \P}^{(m)}$ define at most one distribution.
+This will in particular allow to define properly the class of determinantal point processes in Section \ref{sec:dpp} through their factorial moment measures.\\